PE at St Joseph’s

 We have community links with many local clubs and organisations and as part of our Healthy Schools Week some of these clubs come in to give taster sessions for our children.

-As a school we are committed to educating our children to achieve a healthy lifestyle, and help our children understand why physical exercise and keeping healthy are important.
+We educate our children in school to achieve a healthy lifestyle, and help our children understand why physical exercise and keeping healthy are important.
 Our elected Lifestyle Ambassadors complete a training course in collaboration with Take Pride CIC, Kent County Council, Kent Sport and School Games Organisers in a unique resource called the Active Health Umbrella.
 This aims to bring together staff, pupils and parents to acquire knowledge and skills about healthy choices.